NiklasPhabian/dissertation/mds/C3_Spires.md

 Traditional ways of measuring the snowpack are snow pillows, snow courses, and metrological surveys.
 While these measurements allow for detailed insights into the snowpack's properties, they are sparse, infrequent, and not necessarily representative in  inhomogeneous terrain.

 Conversely, remote sensing can provide spatiotemporally continuous data on the global extent of snow [@Dozier2004; @Nolin2010]: Snow extent can be retrieved from multispectral surface reflectance data and from (passive and active) microwave [@Frei2012] data.
-Global active microwave data is limited in time (e.g., QuickSCAT from 1999 to 2009.)
-Global passive microwave data has been continuously available since the 1970, but only at coarse ($\approx \SI{25}{\kilo\meter}$) spatial resolutions.
+Global active microwave data is limited in time (e.g., QuickSCAT from 1999 to 2009).
+Global passive microwave data has been continuously available since the 1970, but only at coarse spatial resolutions ($\approx \SI{25}{\kilo\meter}$).
 Specifically for mountainous regions characterized by high topographic relief, spatial resolutions need to be fine enough to capture the temporal and spatial variability of the snowpack. [@Lettenmaier2015] suggests spatial resolutions of snow extent not coarser than $\approx \SI{100}{\meter}$ and temporal resolution of not more than one week.
 Hence, passive microwave data is unsuitable for mountainous area snow extent measurements.
 The required spatiotemporal resolution also exceeds the spatiotemporal resolution of multispectral surface reflectance data of spaceborne remote sensing instruments.
-While Landsat may have a sufficient spatial resolution, it lacks temporal resolution; conversely, while moderate resolution sensors such as (+MODIS) and (+VIIRS) have a sufficient temporal resolution, they lack spatial resolution.
+While Landsat may have a sufficient spatial resolution, it lacks temporal resolution; conversely, while moderate resolution sensors such as the (+MODIS) and the (+VIIRS) have a sufficient temporal resolution, they lack spatial resolution.
 Since their pixels (aka (+^IFOV)) are too large to observe pure constituents, it, therefore, is necessary to map snow cover at sub-pixel accuracy [@Dozier2004].

 Several algorithms to classify pixels into 'snow' or 'non-snow' (i.e., binary snowmaps) as well as algorithms to estimate (+fSCA) (i.e., sub-pixel) from multispectral surface reflectance data exist [@Nolin2010].
 Both snow and clouds are highly reflective in the visible part of the spectrum.
 However, contrary to clouds, snow is highly absorptive in the (+SWIR) part of the spectrum, allowing us to distinguish snow from clouds by using the ratio of visible and (+SWIR) [@Hall2011] surface reflectances.
-With the launch of Landsat 4 (+TM), which included sensors for (+SWIR), it became possible to discriminate snow from clouds on a global scale [@Lettenmaier2015] for the first time. [@Dozier1989] introduced the normalized differences of a visible band and a (+SWIR) band (later termed (+NDSI) [@Hall1995]) to identify snow.
+With the launch of Landsat 4 (+TM), which included sensors for (+SWIR), it became possible to discriminate snow from clouds on a global scale for the first time [@Lettenmaier2015]. [@Dozier1989] introduced the normalized differences of a visible band and a (+SWIR) band (later termed (+NDSI) by [@Hall1995]) to identify snow.
 The appeal of (+NDSI) lies in its simplicity:  An observation/pixel is identified as snow if its (+NDSI) exceeds a threshold, typically 0.4 [@Dozier1989; @Hall1995].

 $$NDSI = \frac{R\lambda(VIS)-R\lambda(SWIR)}{R\lambda(VIS)+R\lambda(SWIR)}$$

 A challenge in snow-cover mapping is trees obscuring the snow beneath the canopy. [@Klein1998] introduced a combination of (+NDVI) and (+NDSI) to reduce the error of snow cover detection in dense vegetation.
 The approach was adapted by [@Hall2002; @Hall2001] to introduce the operational global level-3 snow mapping products for (+MODIS) and (+VIIRS) (MOD10A1[^mod10a1]/VNP10A1[^VNP10A1]).
-The approach also includes thermal masks to identify "spurious snow": A pixel is determined not to be snow if its temperature is greater \SI{277}{\kelvin}).
+The approach also includes thermal masks to identify "spurious snow": A pixel is determined not to be snow if its temperature is greater \SI{277}{\kelvin}.

 [^mod10a1]: [@MOD10A1].
 [DOI: 10.5067/MODIS/MOD10A1.006](https://dx.doi.org/10.5067/MODIS/MOD10A1.006)